AxNaash/AIBackup-FiveM-FivePD-/README.md

 		               * Version tag has been added to the Menu.<br/>
 		               * FollowMe function has been improved : now you can ask peds separately to follow you if on foot.<br/>
 		               * Fix for the CarbineRifle Model to spawn.<br/>
-		               * Big change : a new Animation Menu has been added to the main Menu : you can set an animation for each ped separately if on foot, change their heading and access to the Following Menu through Animation Menu.
+		               * Big change : a new Animation Menu has been added to the main Menu : you can set an animation for each ped separately if on foot, change their heading and access to the Following Menu through Animation Menu.<br/>
-Version 1.1.1  : Added a Button Check ("Auto Aim") to stop them from aiming whenever you aim if unchecked.
+Version 1.1.1  : Added a Button Check ("Auto Aim") to stop them from aiming whenever you aim if unchecked. <br/>

 **New !!** <br/>
 Driver / Passenger : controllable separately now for Following and Animation !<br/>